FaizaIshfaq/Mini_PHP-Compiler/README.md

 “Code cannot be compiled ” and also displays the type and line number of error.

-This project does not implement semantic actions.
+This project does not implement semantic actions and automatic error recovery.